Hgoatly/Discover-Skane/testing.md

   - **Test Case 5**
     - Ensure that there are custom markers on each map.
-  - **Expected Result**: When map is visible, custom markers should be displayed on it.
+  - **Expected Result**: When map is visible, custom markers will be displayed on it.
+Markers that are close together will be displayed as marker clusters.
   - **Actual Result**: When map is visible, custom markers is displayed on it.
+Markers that are close together are displayed as marker clusters.
   - **Pass/Fail**: Pass.

     <div align="center">